onthegomap/planetiler/planetiler-custommap/README.md

 * `constantValue` - Value of the attribute in the tile, as a constant
 * `tagValue` - Value of the attribute in the tile, as copied from the value of the specified tag key.
 * `dataType` - Whether to perform type alignment, so that rendered attribute values are consistently set.
 Valid values include `bool` and `string`.
 * `includeWhen` - A filter specification which determines whether to include this attribute.
 If unspecified, the attribute will be included unless excluded by `excludeWhen`.
-See [Filters](#filters)
+See [Tag Filters](#tag-filters)
 * `excludeWhen` - A filter specification which determines whether to exclude this attribute.
 This rule is applied after `includeWhen`.
 If unspecified, no exclusion filter is applied.
-See [Filters](#filters)
+See [Tag Filters](#tag-filters)
 * `minZoom` - The minimum zoom at which to render this attribute.

-### Filters

-A filter is a specification applied to each object in a data source based on a matching criteria.
-* `geometry` - Match objects of a certain geometry type.
-Options are `polygon`, `linestring`, or `point`.
-* `tag` - Match objects that match a certain tagging.
-See [Tag Filter](#tag-filter)
-* `minTileCoverSize` - Match objects of a certain geometry size, where 1.0 means "is the same size as a tile at this zoom".

-### Tag Filter
+### Tag Filters

 A tag filter matches an object based on its tagging.
+Multiple key entries may be specified:
-* `key` - Match objects that contain this key.
+* `<key>:` - Match objects that contain this key.
-* `value` - A list of values.
+* `  <value>` - A single value or a list of values.
 Match objects in the specified key that contains one of these values.